A guide to how to explain techniques quickly and clearly.

 Pick out two to focus on.

-You are almost ready to start the demonstration so ensure...
+You are almost ready to start the vital 30 seconds, so ensure that...

 Everyone can see